 The East Africa International epidemiology Databases to Evaluate AIDS (IeDEA-EA) is one of seven regional data centers funded by the U.S. National Institutes of Health to provide a rich resource for globally diverse HIV/AIDS data.
-Indiana University School of Medicine leads the East Africa region in collaboration with the University of California San Francisco (US), Columbia University (US), University of California Riverside (US), Brown University (US), Mt.
-Sinai (US), University of Washington (US), Moi University (Kenya), Family AIDS Care and Education Services-FACES (Kenya), Infectious Disease Institute-IDI (Uganda), Masaka Regional Hospital HIV Care Clinic (Uganda), Rakai Health Sciences Program (Uganda), Mbarara University ISS Clinic (Uganda), the National Institute for Medical Research (NIMR) Morogoro Regional Hospital, Tumbi Special Hospital and the Kisesa Health Centre (Tanzania).
+Indiana University School of Medicine leads the East Africa region in collaboration with the University of California San Francisco (US), Columbia University (US), Brown University (US), Mt.
+Sinai (US), Duke University (US), University of Washington (US), Moi University (Kenya), Family AIDS Care and Education Services-FACES (Kenya), Infectious Disease Institute-IDI (Uganda), Masaka Regional Hospital HIV Care Clinic (Uganda), Rakai Health Sciences Program (Uganda), Mbarara University ISS Clinic (Uganda), the National Institute for Medical Research (NIMR) Morogoro Regional Hospital, Tumbi Special Hospital and the Kisesa Health Centre (Tanzania).

 East Africa International epidemiology Databases to Evaluate AIDS

 Each region in the IeDEA consortium collaborates with clinical sites to identify and define key variables, harmonize and effectively analyze the data to generate large datasets.
 These data have been merged across regions to address research questions related to the impact of the global ART rollout on HIV-related clinical outcomes and helped inform global agencies such as WHO and UNAIDS.

 IeDEA-EA maintains summary data visualizations to help monitor key outcomes and cohort characteristics within the East Africa region.

 2022 Fogarty-IeDEA Mentorship Program (FIMP) Applications Open